SrikanthGovind/Cross-Training-Evaluation/README.md

 ## Live Demo

-You can view a live version of the project here: [https://polite-choux-d690c2.netlify.app/](#)
+You can view a live version of the project here: [Click for Live demo](https://polite-choux-d690c2.netlify.app/)

 ## Installation